 They exploit color vibration and forced perspective on irregular, geometric shapes and constructions to create unknown forms with a lot of energy, arrangements which evoke a big disturbance.The Ulaanbaatar works are wall-mounted, eccentric dimensional surfaces.
 They are painted warm, almost-purple grey and cool greenish-grey and gold leafed.

 The Explosion prints combine gold leaf with red-edged black forms printed on pale blue paper.

-In these works I wanted to make an object that is weird and incomprehensible, something unknown with a lot of energy, something which evokes a big disturbance.
+In the “With Gold” works I wanted to make objects that are weird and incomprehensible, unknown forms with a lot of energy, arrangements which evoke a big disturbance.

 The works are light greenish-grey painted wood panels with gold leaf, zinc paint, and black and white paint.
 Gold leaf reflects light above and below them.

 Some images of the work in progress are here.

 The Station and Installation prints are a continuation of my interest in “something unknown with a lot of energy, something which evokes a big disturbance.”
 I worked on them at the Kaleidoszkóp Ház in Esztergom, Hungary - one kilometer across the Danube river from the Bridge Guard Residency in Štúrovo.
 The prints combine drypoint with hard-edged shapes (similar to a relief process) and gold leaf.

 They are geometric, black and white wall-mounted constructions, partly inspired by atmospheric optical illusions and the awe and mystery that one feels as one observes something that is not physical reality.

 Some images of models and the work in progress are here.